 The conversation had returned to the question that had originally brought us together… “What’s the point?”
 Meaning, why does any of this matter?
 In the end, nothing we do really amounts to much.

 From the perspective of the individual, we’re connected to one another via three or four generations, at any given point in time.
-Beyond that, people exist only as names in a grand story in which we may or may not play a part.
-This human story, in a manner of speaking, has been going on for hundreds of thousands of years.
+Beyond that, people exist only as names in a grand story in which we may or may not play a significant part.
+This human story has been going on for hundreds of thousands of years.
 So, what’s the point?